rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 ### Writing a Failing Test

-Because we don’t need them anymore, let’s remove the `println!` statements from *src/lib.rs* and *src/main.rs* that we used to check the program’s behavior.
+Because we don’t need them anymore, let’s remove the `println!` statements from *src/lib.rs* and *src/main.rs* that we used to check the program’s behavior except the error message which will still be used as feedback to the user.
 Then, in *src/lib.rs*, add a `tests` module with a test function, as we did in [Chapter 11][ch11-anatomy]<!-- ignore -->.
 The test function specifies the behavior we want the `search` function to have: it will take a query and the